-MPs have suggested a 32% increases in their pay to the Commons expenses watchdog, it has been revealed.
+MPs have suggested a 32% increase in their pay to the Commons expenses watchdog, it has been revealed.

 Members said they deserved an £86,250 salary in an anonymous survey conducted by the Independent Parliamentary Standards Authority (Ipsa).